-The WEAll Scotland team operates mostly on a voluntary basis, with some team members undertaking paid project work.
+The WEAll Scotland core team operates mostly on a voluntary basis, with some team members undertaking paid project work.
 Team members bring extensive collective experience from different sectors and backgrounds.
 All of them are passionate about building a wellbeing economy and excited about the possibilities presented in Scotland.

 Úna has held senior management roles in policy, advocacy and research for organisations such as Christian Aid, The Open University and Universities Scotland.
 Her concern for the environment combined with a passion to understand how the economy shapes our lives led her to WEAll.
 She has project managed research projects, evaluations, policy consultations as well as international development projects, including health, education and sustainable livelihood projects in Africa.